oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The *Topic Name* field has a variable length and contains an UTF8-encoded string that specifies the topic name.

-### 2.3.6 Will Payload

-The *Will Payload* field has a variable length and contains the content of the Will message.

-### 2.3.7 Will Topic

-The *Will Topic* field has a variable length and contains the Will topic name.

 ## 2.4 Topic Types

 Several packets will refer to a topic type in their flags.
 This is a 2-bit field which determines the format of the topic value.